umbraco/UmbracoDocs/Fundamentals/Data/Users/index.md

 ## Creating a User Group

 :::note
-When creating a custom user group in V8, remember to set a start node for content and media for the User Group.
-This will not give the user group access to the content or media section unless those are added under sections.
+When creating a User Group in V8, remember to set a start node for content and media for the User Group.
+This will not give the User Group access to the content or media section unless those are added under sections.
 If you don't assign a start node then users assigned to the User Group will not be able to login to the backoffice.
 :::

 You can also create your own custom User Groups and add properties and tabs as you would with Document Types and Member Types.